jaulz/hoard/README.md

 * UUIDModel trait added
 * CamelCaseModel trait added
 * Model class updated to use CamelCaseModel trait - deprecated, backwards-compatibility support only
-* Eloquence now its own namespace (breaking change)
+* Hoard now its own namespace (breaking change)
-* EloquenceServiceProvider added use this if you want to overload the base model automatically (required for pivot model camel casing).
+* HoardServiceProvider added use this if you want to overload the base model automatically (required for pivot model camel casing).

 #### 1.0.2